 In a nutshell This study looked at the treatment of urinary incontinence (UI) with a combination of botulinum toxin (Botox) and polyacrylamide hydrogel (PAHG).
 This study showed that most patients achieved good UI control with this treatment.
 Some background UI (urine leakage) is a problem that affects many older women,...Read More

 Research Posts on Medivizor

-In a nutshell This study investigated the effectiveness and safety of anlotinib (AL3818) for the treatment of patients with unresponsive metastatic colorectal cancer (mCRC).
-The data showed that anlotinib was safe and significantly improved survival without cancer worsening with manageable side effects for these...Read More
+In a nutshell This study investigated the effectiveness and safety of capecitabine (Xeloda) as maintenance therapy versus active monitoring for the treatment of patients with stable metastatic colorectal cancer (mCRC).
+The data showed that capecitabine maintenance improved survival without cancer worsening with manageable side effects for these...Read More

 Evaluating the long-term outcomes of stereotactic ablative radiation therapy and video-assisted thoracic surgery in patients with early-stage non-small cell lung cancer.